 The Group's accounting function is headquartered in Hong Kong.
 The accounting records for the parent company are maintained by a service organisation in the UK which reports directly to the Chief Financial Officer in Hong Kong.
 In establishing the overall approach to the group audit, we determined the work that needed to be performed by us, as the group engagement team, and the component auditors, a member firm of the Crowe Global network operating under our instruction.
 Where the work was performed by component auditors, we determined the level of involvement we needed to have in the audit to be able to conclude whether sufficient appropriate audit evidence had been obtained as a basis for our opinion on the financial statements as a whole.
-Senior members of the group engagement team reviewed the work of the component auditors and communicated with the audit teams and local management on a regular basis, including the matter described in the basis of qualified opinion of our report.
+Senior members of the group engagement team reviewed the work of the component auditors and communicated with the audit teams and local management on a regular basis.